 Why Do Dogs Love Bully Sticks So Much?

-Bully sticks are made from bull pizzle, which is rich in protein.
+Bully sticks are made from bull pizzle, which is rich in protein, and digest easily.

 Dogs have a natural taste for things that are high in protein, so it makes sense that they would be drawn to bully sticks.